 Last evening my Civil Air Patrol squadron had its weekly meeting.
 As the aerospace education officer it was my night to have the program.
 The plan had been to work on astronomy and celestial navigation, but it being Northeast Ohio the weather didn't cooperate, as usual.
 Luckily I had a back up lesson - air racing.

-Air racing played an important roll in the development of the air plane, and since we are close to Cleveland, air racing is a part of our local history too.
+Air racing played an important role in the development of the air plane, and since we are close to Cleveland, air racing is a part of our local history too.
 Naturally I thought a game would be a good addition to the lecture.
-Luckily I have a copy of Golden Age Air Racing by Dave Schueler from from the Air-Pirates Yahoo group.
+Luckily I have a copy of Golden Age Air Racing by Dave Schueler.
 I had an idea that I would be using the game for a class in the future, but two weeks ago having realized that it would be a full moon and March, I had better have a fall back lesson ready.